-There have been times when ULHT's Emergency Departments have been fragile which has resulted in long waits for patients, and LCHS'

-Greater integration and joined-up decision making across the Trusts could provide better options to stabilise both services by looking at

-This increased flexibility could create more rewarding and interesting jobs across the wider IUEC workforce including through rotations, hybrid roles, clinical academic roles and shared training opportunities.
-Greater integration could help everyone to understand the various pressures in the system with shared ownership of the patient and respecting acute and community skillsets as a powerful combination.
+- There have been times when ULHT's Emergency Departments have been fragile which has resulted in long waits for patients, and LCHS' UTCs could not be safely staffed leading to closures or limited services. - Greater integration and joined-up decision making across the Trusts could provide better options to stabilise both services by looking at our resources collectively. - This increased flexibility could create more rewarding and interesting jobs across the wider IUEC workforce including through rotations, hybrid roles, clinical academic roles and shared training opportunities. - Greater integration could help everyone to understand the various pressures in the system with shared ownership of the patient and respecting acute and community skillsets as a powerful combination.